| Literary Stylistics:

 thought presentation: notes 19 and 20

-1. However, this assertion has to be modified when one encounters downranked clauses: see the beginning of lecture 16.
-In the present lecture, we assume that that the clauses are not downranked.
+1. However, this assertion has to be modified when one encounters downranked clauses: see the beginning of workshop 16.
+In the present workshop, we assume that that the clauses are not downranked.
 (Back to the earlier position in the text).

-the projected clause of a hypotactic construction is fronted, then
+but once the projected clause of a hypotactic construction

-as we will learn later in the semester, is paratactic
+discourse.
+This construction, as we will learn later in the

 Traditionally, the possible interpretations as regards clause complexing are quite straightforward, and hinge on the terms used for the major types of construction.
 For example, simple sentences are regarded as indicating simplicity, compound sentences are related to a listing procedure, and complex sentences have to do with complexity of thought.
 However, you should not take these at face value.
 Simple sentences, for example, may conceal an underlying complexity or subtlety, and complex sentences may indicate convoluted thinking rather than complexity of thought.
 It is best to use your own discretion in the analysis of individual literary texts, and not rely too closely on preconceived ideas.

-A different set of possible interpretations arise when one deals with projection, as you will discover later in the lectures on speech and thought presentation (lecture notes 19 and 20).
+A different set of possible interpretations arise when one deals with projection, as you will discover later in the workshops on speech and thought presentation (workshop notes 19 and 20).

 Texts to Analyse

-In relation to the topic of clause complexing, we will be dealing with the following poems, all of which have been analysed in the last two lectures (and which are given here again for your convenience).
-If time permits, we may be analysing another poem which will be distributed during the lecture.
+In relation to the topic of clause complexing, we will be dealing with the following poems, all of which have been analysed in the last two workshops (and which are given here again for your convenience).
+If time permits, we may be analysing another poem which will be distributed during the workshop.

 Carl Sandburg's 'A. E. F.'